USA-RedDragon/talos-configs/README.md

 ## Modifying

 If you want to use these configs as a base for your own, you can fork this repository and modify the `controlplane.common.yaml` file to your liking and modify the extensions in `schematic.*yaml`.
 You can also modify the `nodename.patch.yaml` files to change the node-specific configs.
 If you want to add more nodes, you can create a new `nodename.patch.yaml` file and add it to the `generate.sh` script.

+## Wants/TODOs

+- Disk encryption
+- Ability to configure RAID0 for the root partition